SojiLasaki/OTG---OnTheGo/readme.txt

     - pip install dash plotly pandas numpy dash-bootstrap-components
     - pip install dash_daq  # for gauge/speedometer components
     - pip install scipy     # for signal filtering

+for the datasets, change the provisional results (not the grouped) to 03_results.CSV